 I am a sucker for scones.
 If you follow along on this blog, you know I make sweet scones, savory scones…I just love scones!
 So when I recently got word that Sweetly Serendipity was my blog for Secret Recipe Club, I was stoked.
 I mean, how could you not have a fantastic scone recipe with a blog name like that?
 Right?
 Well, Taryn’s blog is not just this sweet scone recipe, she has pages and pages of deliciousness.
 It was really hard to choose just one recipe to make!
 But, I landed on her Black Cherry Scones and decided to swap out the cherries for Huckleberries.
 This is a great base recipe that you could change up with the fruit seasons.
 I highly recommend it.

-This is a great base recipe that you could use with all different seasonal berries.
-I am looking forward to making them again when raspberries are in season.
-Recipe adapted from Sweetly Serendipity
+This recipe for Huckleberry Scones is an easy base recipe that you could use with all different seasonal berries.

 - 1/2 cup sugar